nasa/cumulus-docs/docs/deployment.md

     $ npm install
     $ npm run ybootstrap

-Build the cumulus applications
+Build the cumulus application

     $ npm run build

-**Note**: In-house SSL certificates may prevent successful bootstrap. (i.e. `PEM_read_bio` errors) *TODO: Can someone explain how to fix or work around?*
+**Note**: In-house SSL certificates may prevent successful bootstrap. (i.e. `PEM_read_bio` errors)

+*TODO: Can someone explain how to fix or work around?*

-### Prepare your DAAC deployment Repo.
+### Prepare DAAC deployment repository

 If you already are working with an existing `<daac>-deploy` with appropriate configuration, skip to [Prepare AWS configuration](#pas)